Rocker Ronnie Hawkins, dies at 87, patron of Canadian rock

-TORONTO (AP) — Ronnie Hawkins, a brash rockabilly star from Arkansas who became a patron of the Canadian music scene after moving north and recruiting a handful of local musicians later known as the Band has died.
+Ronnie Hawkins, a brash rockabilly star from Arkansas who became a patron of the Canadian music scene after moving north and recruiting a handful of local musicians later known as the Band, has died.

 His wife Wanda confirmed to The Canadian Press that Hawkins died Sunday morning after an illness.
 He was 87.